 Can you think of examples of sacrifice?

-- a parent who sacrifices a new car or some good stuff to send their child to a good school
+– a parent who sacrifices a holiday or some good stuff to send their child to school and have the right equipment

 – a young person who sacrifices their seat on a bus so an old lady can sit down

-- a person who's so committed to DJ-ing that they sacrifice going out with their mates in order to fulfill their dream
+– a person who’s so committed to DJ-ing that they sacrifice going out with their mates in order to practice to fulfill their dream

 – the youth worker who puts loads of time and energies into working with young people because they believe in the young people’s value

-You can vary this - even use a computer animation via flash or something if you want
+You can vary this – even use a computer animation or game if available.

 At the front of the stage there are 5 shoe boxes with their lids on.
 Each box has a number, 1 to 5 (funnily enough).
 In each box is a different prize.
 The prizes will be stuff within your budget and of equal worth.
 So for example – a Mars Bar, a Crunchie, a Snickers, a Kit Kat and a Dairy Milk.